 It is the female paralysis tick that causes paralysis tick toxicity.
+Ticks are eight legged external parasites that attach to your dog or cat.
 Once attached it begins to feed by burrowing its mouthparts into the animal’s skin and sucking blood – it then starts producing a potent toxin that affects the animal’s central nervous system and causes progressive paralysis and possibly death.

 Symptoms that your pet may display if they are suffering from tick paralysis include: